-The Mock Exam comes with a full marking schedule, and is available with or without marking (see below).
+The Mock Exam comes with a full marking schedule.
+We are happy to mark your scripts, but marking must be purchased separately.

 Additional Mock Pack (AMP)

 The Additional Mock Pack (AMP) consists of four further 100-mark mock exam papers - Mock Exam 2 (Papers A and B) and Mock Exam 3 (Papers A and B).
 This is ideal if you are retaking and have already sat the Mock Exam, or if you just want some extra question practice.